nosarthur/gita/README.md

 - delegate git commands/aliases from any working directory

 If several repos need to be compiled against each other, it helps to see their status together.
-I also hated to change directories to execute git commands.
+I also hate to change directories to execute git commands.

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)